imanidris21/The-Detection-Game/README.md

 # The Detection Game

-An interactive study comparing human vs AI performance in detecting AI-generated artwork.
+An interactive study comparing human and AI performance in detecting AI-generated artwork.

 ## Quick Start